DarrenCoppinger/playwright-milestone-project/README.md

 ### Existing Features
 At the top of each page is a stylised version of the client's name and responsive navigation bar at the top of the page.
 The name also acts as a "Home" button.
 The "Playwright | Producer" title drops onto the menu bar when the screen size drops to the sm size class

-On the footer of each page are social media icons link the the visitor to the clients social media profiles.
+On the footer of each page are social media icons link the the visitor to the client's social media profiles.
 #### Home
 The home page has a hero image which is overlaid with a call to action button asking, "Want to work with Neasa?".
 Clicking this text will bring the visitor to the "Contact" page.